remix-run/react-router/docs/tutorials/address-book.md

 } satisfies Config;
 ```

-You might have started noticing that whenever your refresh the page you get a flash of white before the app loads.
+You might have started noticing that whenever you refresh the page you get a flash of white before the app loads.
 Since we're only rendering on the client, there's nothing to show the user while the app is loading.

 👉 **Add a `HydrateFallback` export**